ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 `peerswap_init_hash` is the hash to be used in the hashlock branches of both the in-sidepool and in-Lightning HTLCs.

+`peerswap_init_offerrer` is the ultimate offerrer of the peerswap.
+If the message sender is the actual ultimate offerrer, this MUST be its own node ID.
+If the message sender is a forwarder, then this MUST NOT be its own node ID, but be copied verbatim from the incoming `peerswap_init`.

+`peerswap_init_cltv_final` is the final CLTV-delta for the offerrer.

 `peerswap_init_routehints` is the sequence of routehints that it took from the ultimate offerrer to the current offerrer.